-- 1. Required paper #1 (submit to Canvas): 3 to 5 page single-spaced paper reviewing and critiquing an existing completed HIA, including - · who conducted the HIA and why was it done, - · description of project/policy, - · HIA quantitative and qualitative methods used, - · major findings, - · major recommendations, - · strengths and weaknesses of this HIA, and - impact of HIA on subsequent decisions if available.
+- 1. Required paper #1 (submit to Canvas): 3 to 5 page single-spaced paper reviewing and critiquing an existing completed HIA, including - · Who conducted the HIA and why was it done - · Description of project/policy - HIA quantitative and qualitative methods used - · Major findings - Major recommendations - · Strengths and weaknesses of this HIA - · Impact of HIA on subsequent decisions if available.

-See Kemm: Checklist for HIA Reports on Canvas for suggestions
+See Kemm: Checklist for HIA Reports on Canvas for checklist on how to critique an HIA report